mjlemay/terminal-418-carousel/README.md

 # TERMINAL 418 KIOSK CAROUSEL

+This is an app made for a kiosk for Neotropolis.
+Please run this is Kiosk mode in chrome if possible.

 ## Getting Started

 First, Make sure you have a .env file with the following values: